CollierCZ/docs-media/java-rx-sdk-reame.md

     }
 ));

-// Prepares configuration object.
+// Prepares configuration object
-// Note that there are also other parameters, for example, a preview API key.
-DeliveryConfig config = DeliveryConfig.newConfig(projectId)
+// Note that there are also other parameters, for example, a preview API key DeliveryConfig config = DeliveryConfig.newConfig(projectId)
     .withTypeResolvers(typeResolvers);
 ```